Larry Zbyszko: Later career (2006–2015)

 In 2009, Full Impact Pro hired Zbyszko as the executive director of the FIP Championship committee.

 Zbyszko competed at the ROH show on January 29 as a part of Wrestle Reunion 4 where he defeated Scotty 2 Hotty.

 In March 2010 Zbyszko started appearing at live events for the WFX in Winnipeg, Manitoba, Canada.
 Shortly after his debut, he was named the interim commissioner of the promotion, and makes regular appearances.
 He competed in one match for the promotion thus far, teaming with Jessie Godderz, to compete against Bushwacker Luke and Eugene Dinsmore.

 Zbyszko defeated Palmer Canon for the All Out Mayhem Heavyweight Championship on November 20, 2010, in South Portland, Maine.

 In late March 2011, it was noted that Chris Jericho was very critical of Zbyszko and his announcing capabilities during his tenure in WCW in his latest book.
 When this was brought to his attention, Larry proceeded to challenge Jericho to say it to his face and questioned his manhood in a popular internet video.
 Zbyszko stated in another video that the reason for Jericho's disrespect was because he could not use the phrase "The Living Legend" in the WWE because it has been used and trademarked by Zbyszko.
 On March 17, 2012, In Caribou, Maine Zbyszko defeated Ryan Michaels in a lumberjack match to retain the All Out Mayhem Heavyweight Championship.
 He would lose the title a month later to Gino Martino in Gray, Maine.

 His last match was on April 25, 2015, teaming with CPA which they lost to Beefcake Charlie and Damian Gibbs at Pro Wrestling Syndicate in Rahway, New Jersey.

 Personal life

 Whistler married Kathleen Gagne (Daughter of AWA co-founder Verne Gagne and sister of wrestler Greg Gagne) in 1988.
-They have four sons: Timothy, Michael, John and Robert, the former of whom is also a professional wrestler, and performs under the ring name Tim Zbyszko.
+They have four sons: Timothy, Michael, John and Robert.
+Timothy is also a professional wrestler, and performs under the ring name Tim Zbyszko.

 Other media

 Zbyszko's autobiography, Adventures In Larryland, was released on June 1, 2008.

-Zbyszko has appeared as a playable character in WCW/nWo Revenge, WWE 2K16 (as DLC) and WWE 2K17 as a member of The Enforcers with Arn Anderson, and in WWE 2K18 without Anderson.
+Zbyszko has appeared as a playable character in WCW/nWo Revenge, WCW/nWo Thunder, WCW Nitro, WWE 2K16 (as DLC) and WWE 2K17 as a member of The Enforcers with Arn Anderson, and in WWE 2K18 without Anderson.

+In 2025, he appeared on the movie The Unbreakable Bunch.